Cross-Validation Report (Analysis Services - Data Mining)

 Pass/FailCount of cases that meet these conditions:

-Root Mean Square ErrorSquare root of the mean error for all partition cases, divided by the number of cases in the partition, excluding cases with missing values.
+Root Mean Square ErrorSquare root of the mean error for all partition cases, divided by the number of cases in the partition, excluding rows with missing values.

 Root Mean Square ErrorAverage error of the predicted value to the actual value, expressed as the square root of the mean sum of the square errors.